thejcai/CS159-Project/README.md

 Verify the hyperparameters in the sketch_rnn_train.ipynb file are what you want.
 In between runs, you have to restart the kernel.

+You will also want to check the tf.app.flags.DEFINE_string fields at the top of the notebook - make sure these properly specify where you want the log files saved, and whether you are resuming training.

 We will use the following hyperparameters:

   num_steps = 25000